-The next Tech Drop In Lab, the Library's free technology help program, is scheduled on Thursday, August 21, 5 PM to 8 PM on the first floor of the Main Library.
+Did you have a tech device and need help using it?
+The next Tech Drop In Lab, the Library's free technology help program, is scheduled on Thursday, March 5, 5 PM to 8 PM on the first floor of the Main Library.
 It's designed for all ages and offers assistance using cell phones, digital cameras, tablets, laptop computers, other mobile devices, operating systems, and OverDrive, the Library's ebook service.

 Teen Big Read Event - Author Workshop with Mitali Perkins

 Calling all teens grades 6 to 12!
 Join us at the San Leandro Main Library on Thursday, March 5 from 3:45-4:45 pm for a workshop with teen author Mitali Perkins!
 Register today at the Main Library Children's Desk or call 577-3960.

 Writing well about place intensifies plot and brings characters to life.
 In this workshop, teens consider how good writing engages all five senses, underlines a literary theme, and takes readers on journeys to other places.
 A directed exercise allows participants to apply and demonstrate what they've gained from the workshop.

 This is a free event and part of the Big Read program.
 The Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.